Al Hoagland: Career

 In 1953, while still at Berkeley, Hoagland received a visit from Lou Stevens who had recently graduated from the CALDIC project and joined IBM's newly established west coast lab in San Jose, California led by Rey Johnson.
 Stevens was leading the RAMAC Hard Disk Drive development and, because of the shared interest, Hoagand was invited to be a consultant on the project where he contributed to the magnetic component (heads and media) design and data-detection design.

 In 1956, Hoagland left Berkeley and formally joined the IBM San Jose laboratory shortly before the announcement of the IBM RAMAC.
 Hoagland conducted some of the first studies on track-following servo for HDD and wrote an early patent.
 Hoagland also conducted some of the first experiments with perpendicular recording.
-In 1962, he took an assignment in Rotterdam to support Philips in converting the national banking systems to disk dstorage.
+In 1962, he took an assignment in Rotterdam to support Philips in converting the national banking systems to disk storage.
 He used the opportunity to write the book "Digital Magnetic Recording" published in 1963.
 Hoagland's tenure at IBM included serving as Director for Technical Planning for the IBM Research Division.

 In 1982, IBM asked Hoagland to work together with Denis Mee and Mark Kryder to establish data storage centers to promote collaboration between industry and academia.
 The first two centers established were at the University of California at San Diego (UCSD) and at Carnegie Mellon University (CMU).
-Hoagland played a particular role with Jim Lemke in establishing the Center for Magnetic Recording Research (CMRR) at UCSD where he asumed a role as the first director on a temporary basis (1983-84) before John Mallinson (physicist) took up the role.
+Hoagland played a particular role with Jim Lemke in establishing the Center for Magnetic Recording Research (CMRR) at UCSD where he assumed a role as the first director on a temporary basis (1983–84) before John Mallinson (physicist) took up the role.
 Noting that there was no such “center” in the Santa Clara Valley where most of the disk drive technologists were located, Hoagland proposed starting such a center at Santa Clara University (SCU).